Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Calculations for the model for violations

 Nevertheless, the three aspects of the model for violations of the EEP are not independent.
 In fact, it is easy to show that the conditions in Eqs.~(\ref{eq:Q_WEP_app}~-~\ref{eq:Q_LPI_app}) imply e.g. that if Q-LPI is valid and $m^{(g)} = m^{(i)}$, then validity of Q-WEP coincides with validity of Q-LLI.
 Vice versa, if Q-LLI is valid and $m^{(g)} = m^{(i)}$, then Q-WEP coincides with Q-LLI.
 Therefore, we can reduce the test of Q-WEP to a test of Q-LLI and Q-LPI, that we already studied, and a test for the standard classical WEP, namely $m^{(g)} = m^{(i)}$.

 Let us assume that Q-LLI is valid.
 Then, we can introduce a violation of Q-WEP in the SQRFs formalism with the conditions

 We already showed in Appendix~\ref{sec:test_SQRF_LPI} that the second condition prevents the SQRFs formalism to work.
-Therefore, a violation of WEP with this model implies that it is not possible to perform a transformation to the QLIF of a particle, and thus the model is adequate to analyze violations of WEP in the context of the EEP for QRFs.
+Therefore, a violation of WEP with this model implies that it is not possible to perform a transformation to the QLIF of a particle.
 Note that the standard classical WEP, namely $m_I^{(g)} = m_I^{(i)}$, $I=A, B$, does not play a role in the SQRFs mechanism.

 This is not the most general violation of WEP possible, since we assumed Q-LLI to be valid.
 Nevertheless, even this weaker violation is sufficient to break the formalism, so the same argument holds for the general case of a stronger violation where Q-LLI is not assumed.
 Indeed, we can repeat the argument by assuming Q-LPI but not Q-LLI, obtaining the same result.